RemiPR/Erasmus-BIP-Scheme-Scanner/README.md

 - **File Upload**: Upload files containing schemes for scanning.
 - **Machine Learning Model**: Trained on over 9k images for more precise detection.
 - **User-Friendly Interface**: Simple and intuitive interface for easy use.

+## 💡 Challenges and Solutions
+The development journey of Scheme Scanner came with several hurdles that significantly shaped the final product:

+- Initial Setup: At first, we aimed to integrate OpenCV with TensorFlow for object detection.
+However, this approach quickly became complex due to the need for extensive customization and performance tuning.

+- Model Selection: After facing difficulties with OpenCV and TensorFlow, we switched to Roboflow and YOLO for object detection, which provided a more streamlined setup and better-suited architecture for real-time detection tasks.

+- Training the Model: Training the YOLO model required considerable effort, taking over 5 hours to process more than 9,000 images.
+This extensive dataset was necessary to improve accuracy and ensure that the model could reliably recognize diverse scheme types.

+- Technical Issues: During testing, we encountered several issues:

+- Camera Integration: Initially, the camera feed failed to consistently recognize schemes, requiring adjustments in the detection logic and model fine-tuning.
+- File Uploads: Uploaded images did not always yield accurate detection results.
+We addressed this by optimizing pre-processing steps for uploaded images, ensuring they matched the conditions expected by the model.
+These challenges helped refine our understanding of machine learning models for real-time applications and led us to develop a more robust system.

 ## 🛠️ How It Works
 Scheme Scanner uses a custom-built machine learning model that has been trained to identify and analyze schemes.
 You can either scan schemes live via your camera or upload them as files to get instant results.
 The model processes the images in the background and displays the relevant information to the user.